-How to choose the Trotter steps for an MPF
+How to choose the Trotter steps for an MPF¶

 This guide teaches you how to find a good set of Trotter steps for an MPF.
 We assume that you have already read and understood the Getting started tutorial.

-Understanding some heuristics
+Understanding some heuristics¶

 In principle, any \(k_j\) values can be chosen but some choices of Trotter steps will lead to a larger noise amplification on real devices than others.
 Thus, it is important that one tries to find “good” values of \(k_j\).
-In the following we will discuss some heuristics to help you guide in doing so.
+In the following we will discuss some heuristics to help guide you in doing so.

-1. In practice, our largest \(k_j\) (\(k_{\text{max}}\)) value is simply bound by what we can afford to execute.
+In practice, our largest \(k_j\) (\(k_{\text{max}}\)) value is simply bound by the depth of quantum circuit we can reliably execute.

-2. Since the Trotter error is only well behaved for \(\text{d}t = t/k \lt 1\) (see also our explanations page on Understanding the stability of MPFs, our smallest \(k_j\) (\(k_{\text{min}}\)) should satisfy: \(t/k_{\text{min}} \lt 1\) (Note: empirically \(\text{d}t \leq 1\) seems to work fine, too).
+Since the Trotter error is only well behaved for \(\text{d}t = t/k \lt 1\) (see Understanding the stability of MPFs), our smallest \(k_j\) (\(k_{\text{min}}\)) should satisfy: \(t/k_{\text{min}} \lt 1\) (Note: empirically \(\text{d}t \leq 1\) seems to work fine, too).

-3. None of our \(x_j\) values should be close to \(0\), as this would imply that we might as well exclude the corresponding \(k_j\) from the expansion.
+None of our \(x_j\) values should be close to \(0\), as this would imply that we might as well exclude the corresponding \(k_j\) from the expansion.

-4. Similarly, we do not want the \(x_j\) for \(k_{\text{max}}\) to be the only dominant one, since that implies that we are essentially just recovering a single product formula with \(k=k_{\text{max}}\).
+Similarly, we do not want the \(x_j\) for \(k_{\text{max}}\) to be the only dominant one, since that implies that we are essentially just recovering a single product formula with \(k=k_{\text{max}}\).

-5. Finally, we want the L1-norm of our coefficients, \(x_j\), to be small, as this indicates a well-conditioned MPF (see Carrera Vazquez et al., 2023).
+Finally, we want the L1-norm of our coefficients, \(x_j\), to be small, as this indicates a well-conditioned MPF (see Carrera Vazquez et al., 2023).
 Furthermore, small coefficients minimize the variance amplification of the MPF.

-Applying these heuristics
+Applying these heuristics¶

 Reusing the example from the Getting started tutorial, we want to simulate up to time \(t=8.0\).
 Thus, \(k_{\text{min}}=8\).